Cuisine of New England: Connecticut

-During the colonial era, elections were celebrated with drink and a huge celebration cake large enough to feed the entire community, and the recipe as given by Amelia Simmons in 1796 called for butter, sugar, raisins, eggs, wine and spices in enormous quantities.
+During the colonial era, elections were celebrated with a drink and a huge celebration cake large enough to feed the entire community, and the recipe as given by Amelia Simmons in 1796 called for butter, sugar, raisins, eggs, wine and spices in enormous quantities.
 Hasty pudding is sometimes found in rural communities, particularly around Thanksgiving.

-Italian-inspired cuisine is dominant in the New Haven area, which is known for charred thin-crust New Haven-style pizza baked in coal-fired ovens.
+Italian-inspired cuisine is dominant in the New Haven area, which is known for charred thin-crust New Haven–style pizza baked in coal-fired ovens.
 The well-known white clam pie is made with fresh clams, olive oil, fresh garlic, oregano and grated Romano cheese.

 Some pizza places also offer subs on Italian bread ("grinders") and standard Italian fare like eggplant rollatini, manicotti, baked ziti and chicken parmesan.
 Well-known pizzerias include Pepe's Pizza, Sally's Apizza and Modern Apizza.

 The cuisine of Southeastern Connecticut is heavily based on the local fishing industry.
-Typical New England seafood dishes are available at local restaurants like Abbot's "lobster in the rough".
+Typical New England seafood dishes are available at local restaurants like Abbot's Lobster in the Rough.
 Lobster rolls, crab cakes, oysters, clam chowder, steamer clams and mussels are served with sides like potato chips, remoulade sauce and coleslaw.

 Shad is the state fish and is cooked on planks (usually hickory, oak, or cedar) by the fire, called a "shad bake", deboning the fish requires some skill with a boning knife.

 Louis' Lunch began as a lunch wagon started by Danish immigrant Louis Lassen in 1895.
 Their burgers are still cooked in the original antique cast-iron broiler.

 A local specialty of Meriden, Connecticut, steamed cheeseburgers started as simple steamed cheese on a roll sandwiches sold off horse-drawn food carts in the 1900s.
-Some believe the hamburger originated in New Haven at Louis', and like the butter burger and deep-fried hamburger, the steamed version may be remnant of an earlier time before the broiled hamburger on a bun became the standard form.
+Some believe the hamburger originated in New Haven at Louis', and like the butter burger and deep-fried hamburger, the steamed version may be a remnant of an earlier time before the broiled hamburger on a bun became the standard form.

 Ice cream is made with milk from local creameries at UCONN Dairy Bar using a century-old recipe to produce 24 different flavors of ice cream.
 Ferris Acres Creamery is a 150-year-old dairy farm offering 50 flavors of ice cream.
 The most popular is the "Cow Trax", a base of vanilla with peanut butter swirls and chocolate chips.